Bradfield/algos/graphs/vocabulary-and-definitions.md

 ![Figure 2: A Simple Example of a Directed Graph](Figures/digraph.png)

-The example graph in Figure 2 &lt;fig\_dgsimple&gt; helps illustrate two other key graph terms:
+The example graph in Figure 2 helps illustrate two other key graph terms:

 Path